 All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures.
-The subject of bullying is addressed at regular intervals in PSHE education and through assemblies.
+All pupils and parents have access to the antibullying policy through the school website and the subject of bullying is addressed at regular intervals in PSHE education.
 If the bullying is particularly serious, or the tackling bullying procedures are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.